kumarshankar/Ransomware-Detector/README.md

 # Ransomware Detector
-This is a simple deeplearning based classifier that detects wannacry ransomware attack from hardware performance counters
+This is a Bidirectional LSTM based classifier that detects wannacry ransomware attack from hardware performance counters

 ## Overview
 Ransomware detection using deep learning